Murphy-Facey/server-connect-4/README.md

 # Multiplayer Connect 4

-This is simple static multiplayer connect 4 game built using javascript, HTML & CSS.
+This is simple multiplayer connect 4 game built using javascript, HTML & CSS.
 Before you ask if this could be done using React, Vue or another other front-end framework and would it have been easily ... the answer is yes, 100%.
-The same thing appies to the efforts taken to add custom styles.
+The same thing applies to the efforts taken to add custom styles.

 ## How to use it